17 minutes with Sesame Street co-creator and Rubber Duckie writer Jeff Moss in 1997

 His work won him 15 Emmy Awards and an Oscar nomination (for the movie The Muppets Take Manhattan).

-Jeff Moss joined me in 1997 — less than a year before his death, though I had no clue — to talk about and read excerpts from his then-new book of poems about dinosaur remains, Bone Poems.
+Jeff Moss joined me in 1997—less than a year before his death of cancer, though I had no clue—to talk about and read excerpts from his then-new book of poems about dinosaur remains, Bone Poems.

 Hear that story and more in 17 minutes with Jeff Moss, a creative force gone from the world too soon.